SamCadRED/TheCurseOfLife/specs/music.md

-# Musique
+# Music
-> Environ 25 et 30 titres (1h/1h30 de contenu)
+> Between 25 and 30 tracks (1h/1h30 content)
-> Entre 2 et 3 min par titre
+> About 2 and 3 minutes per title

+## Asthetic
+- Dark and ominous ambiance overall
+- organic synths (exemple the intro of "hate you" by poylow)
+- Strings and organs
+- a pinch of trap drums (?)

+## Influences
+- moonlighter music
+- Demon's souls
+- wardrunna (band)
+- Fortissax (own track)

+## Tracklist ideas
+- main theme (menu)
+- in the forge
+- Curse theme
+- Warrior Theme
+- Dungeon type 1
+- Ravaging